createwithabd/createwithabd/README.md

 Hi 👋,   I'm
 <h1>Abdullah Amjad</h1>

-I am a Master student of Computer Science and a python developer; interested in working with projects related to software development. i mostly work with Python and profound knowledge about languages like javascript, html, etc.
+A `Technical Solution Engineer`  interested in developing web applications and softwares.
+I love working with `python` and developed different web application using `python` frameworks like `django` and `Flask`.
+I have projects related to NLP, and Data Science as well.

 <br>
 <br>